 In order to explore Law in more detail we would recommend the introductory reading for prospective applicants and offer holders listed here.
 Offer holders for Law at Homerton will be provided with a list of the set texts for the first year so that they can start reading these before starting their course.

 If you are offered a place then the standard Cambridge offer for Law is A*AA at A-level or 40-42 points overall and 776 in Higher Level subjects in IB, or the equivalent for other systems.
 We may vary offers to account for individual circumstances, and reserve the right to offer a place conditional on a higher level of achievement in these qualifications given the serious competition for places in this subject.

-Studying law requires excellent English language abilities.
+Studying Law requires excellent English language abilities.
 If English isn’t your first language you will have to demonstrate that you can comfortably achieve Cambridge’s minimum English language requirements.

-We don’t require any particular subjects at A-level or equivalent.
+We do not require any particular subjects at A-level or equivalent.
 All that counts is taking a rigorous academic programme.
 Most candidates take at least one essay-based course, but those who have studied only science subjects are just as welcome to apply.
 We are completely neutral about A-level Law.
 It’s perfectly fine to take, but it provides no advantage in the admissions process.